patagonaa/music-sync-converter/README.md

 - Copy all MP3, WMA and AAC-LC files
 - Convert all other files to AAC-LC 192kbit/s
 - Convert album covers to jpeg with 320x320 px max (while retaining aspect ratio)
-- Replace unsupported characters (in directory and file names, and tag values)
+- Replace unsupported characters in path names
-- Replace non-BMP characters (characters that can't be represented with UCS-2) (required for Android devices)
+- Replace non-BMP characters in path names (characters that can't be represented with UCS-2) (required for Android devices)
+- Keep all characters in tags as they are
 - Change every first character of file/dir names to uppercase so devices that sort case-sensitive work properly
 - Resolve playlists to directories
 - Override codec settings for  `Z:\Audio\Audio Books` so all audio books are converted to 64kbit/s mono to save storage space